 Open the newspaper, and you'll find ethical crises like embezzlement, fraud, or misuse of company products or services making the headlines.
 High profile ethical breaches like these all have to do with something near and dear to a company's heart - its assets.

 It is known in the workplace as the stuff which the company has paid for and that you use every day.
 When it comes to company assets (in any form) things get serious.
 Mess with the money or the stuff, and you'll end up in hot water fast.
 On the surface, this seems cut and dried, but is it as easy as it sounds?

 For those of us without power and influence, ethically taking care of company assets may be a non-issue.
 You show up for work, do your job, and go home without engaging in any high finance or legal maneuvers.

 Little did you know, during your seemingly routine day, that you had hundreds or even thousands of dollars of assets under your control.
 With all the stuff that passes you by each day at work, you probably never think about it in terms of assets and your responsibility.

 Do you drive a company car, work on a computer, or maintain equipment?
 Do you use a company credit card or expense account?
 Do you have access to or are you responsible for intellectual property or company records?
 All of these are examples of assets.

 Some are physical, and some are intangible, such as company secrets, trademarks, and confidential information.
-Every employee from the janitor to the executive controls some asset every time he or she shows up for work.
+Every employee from the janitor to the executive controls some assets every time they show up for work.